texfaq/texfaq.github.io/FAQ-LaTeXtoPlain.md

 [Eplain](FAQ-eplain) system a useful source of code.
-(In fact, a light-weight system such as Eplain might reasonably be adopted as an alternative target of translation, though it undoubtedly gives the user more than the ''bare minimum'' that Plain TeX is designed to offer.)
+(In fact, a light-weight system such as Eplain might reasonably be adopted as an alternative target of translation, though it undoubtedly gives the user more than the "bare minimum" that Plain TeX is designed to offer.)